jpegleg/dwarven-toolbox/README.md

 Range: 0.20000000
 Sum of all values: 137.80000000
 ```
-The collection of tools (not including the zlib tools `zbox` and `zunbox`) of compiled for x86 compiled for Darwin (MacOS) is roughly 19.5MB.
+The collection of tools (not including the zlib tools `zbox` and `zunbox`) compiled for x86 Darwin (MacOS) is roughly 19.5MB.
 Each those compiled utilties is ~525KB.

 Using `scale` for some stats on the KB of each utility on x86 darwin (MacOS Ventura):
 ```